Meet a reindeer and Santa Sunday at Family Museum

 - Use science to chip away at a chilly block and free a penguin or polar bear friend to take home.

-The centerpiece window dressing is the last set of animated figurines from the Petersen Harden Von Maur store in Davenport.
-Created by the Silvestri Art Manufacturing Company, this Santa’s House scene includes a Living Room with a decorated tree and fireplace, a Kitchen with a busy stove, a Workshop where elves are busy making toy trains, and a snowball battle in the woods among the elves who are gathering firewood.
+The centerpiece window dressing is the last set of animated figurines from the former Petersen Harden Von Maur store in Davenport.
+Created by the Silvestri Art Manufacturing Company, this Santa’s House scene includes a living room with a decorated tree and fireplace, a kitchen, a workshop where elves are busy making toy trains, and a snowball battle in the woods among the elves.

-The display was built in Chicago during October of 1966, and was donated to the Family Museum in 1990 when the store was sold.
+The display was built in Chicago during October 1966 and was donated to the Family Museum in 1990 when the store was sold.
 For more information, call 563-344-4106 or visit familymuseum.org.